Ring, Chit-Chat or Screech Art

 It is obvious that you are not ready to go sound-looking or are curious enough yet.
 Perhaps, when you are in the mood you might be ready.
 That is totally cool, because this is your choice.
 I hope one day this story will spark and interest in you and you'll give it another try.

-I love to write for children and compose articles regarding health, the Bible and fashion.
+I love to write for children.
 You could try to draw a picture of one of my short stories or art you visualize in God's word.